antarctica/lantern/docs/setup.md

    - token name: 'pa-item-enquires'
    - scopes: *api*
 2. store the token in [1Password 🔒](https://start.1password.com/open/i?a=QSB6V7TUNVEOPPPWR6G7S2ARJ4&v=k34cpwfkqaxp2r56u4aklza6ni&i=dnsmipeiqjxbzd2qutbrhn3itu&h=magic.1password.eu)
-3. set the token as the authorisation header for the GitLab issue action in the Power Automate flow
+3. set the token as the authorisation header for the GitLab issue action in the Power Automate flow as a shared resource

 ## Sentry